 - Make sure the cable is installed properly.
 The network cable must be securely attached at both RJ-45 connections (adapter and hub).
 If the cable is attached but the problem persists, try a different cable.
 The maximum allowable distance from adapter to hub is 100 meters.
 If you're directly connecting two computers (no hub), use a crossover cable.
 Most hubs require a straight-through cable, while most switches require a crossover cable (see your hub or switch documentation to verify).
-See the Cabling Information README file for more information on cross-over cables. - Check the LED lights on the adapter.
-The on-board cable connector has two diagnostic LEDs.
+See the Cabling Information README file for more information on crossover cables. - Check the LED lights on the adapter.
+The onboard cable connector has two diagnostic LEDs.
 These lights help indicate if there's a problem with the connector, cable, or hub.
 The table below describes the LEDs, and the drawing on the next page shows their location.

-LED Indication Meaning LNK The adapter and hub have acknowledged a connection; the link between the hub and adapter is good. (yellow) Off The cable connection between the hub and adapter is faulty, or you have a driver configuration problem.
-100 On Network connection operating at 100Mbps. (green) Off Network connection operating at 10Mbps.
+LED Indication Meaning LNK On The adapter and hub have acknowledged a connection the link between the hub and adapter is good.
+The adapter and hub have acknowledged a connection; the link between the hub and adapter is good. (green) Off The cable connection between the hub and adapter is fault or you have a driver configuration problem.
+100 On Network connection operating at 100Mbps. (yellow) Off Network connection operating at 10Mbps.

-Make sure you're using the correct drivers.
+- Make sure you're using the correct drivers.
 Make sure you're using the drivers that come with this adapter.
-The driver filename contains the letter B (for example, E100BODI.DOS).
-Drivers that support previous versions of the EtherExpress PRO/100 PCI adapter do not support this version of the adapter.

-Make sure the hub port and the adapter have the same duplex setting.
+Drivers that support previous versions of the Intel PRO/100+ Management Adapter do not support this version of the adapter. - Make sure the hub port and the adapter have the same duplex setting.
 If you configured the adapter for full duplex, make sure the hub port is also configured for full duplex.
 Setting the wrong duplex mode can degrade performance, cause data loss, or result in lost connections.